UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 using a terminal and the Secure Shell Protocol (SSH).

 You can use your favorite terminal to login (see <https://uppmax.github.io/uppmax_intro/login2.html#terminals> for an overview of many) to the Bianca command-line environment.
+You can also have multiple log-ins active at once.

 There are multiple ways to set this up: